zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone09.md

 queries follow, unless otherwise specified below, what is specified for [DNS Response] in the same specification.

-1. Create a [DNS Query] with query typ  SOA and query name *Child Zone* ("SOA Query").
+1. Create a [DNS Query] with query type  SOA and query name *Child Zone* ("SOA Query").

-2. Create a [DNS Query] with query typ  MX and query name *Child Zone* ("MX Query").
+2. Create a [DNS Query] with query type  MX and query name *Child Zone* ("MX Query").

 3. Obtain the set of name server IP addresses using [Method4] and [Method5]